-Democrats say Trump abused power, obstructed impeachment probe
+Democrats accuse Trump of abusing power, obstructing impeachment probe

 But it also suggested that wrongdoing within the executive branch extended beyond Trump.

-Summarizing its findings, the report said many of Trump’s “closest subordinates and advisors,” including White House acting Chief of Staff Mick Mulvaney, Secretary of State Mike Pompeo and Secretary of Energy Rick Perry, had knowledge of, and in some cases facilitated and furthered Trump’s efforts and withheld information.
+The report said many of Trump’s “closest subordinates and advisors,” including White House acting Chief of Staff Mick Mulvaney, Secretary of State Mike Pompeo and Secretary of Energy Rick Perry, had knowledge of, and in some cases facilitated and furthered Trump’s efforts and withheld information.

-The report also pointedly noted that Trump’s “misconduct was not an isolated occurrence, nor was it the product of a naïve president.”
+It also cited dozens of previously unreported phone records that laid out a pattern of contact between Trump’s personal lawyer, Rudy Giuliani, Giuliani’s associates, the House Intelligence Committee’s top Republican, Devin Nunes, and the White House’s Office of Management and Budget.

 House Democrats appear to be contemplating at least two possible articles of impeachment tied to the Ukraine scandal: abuse of power and obstruction of Congress.